 Quickstart

-import { Steps, Aside } from ‘@astrojs/starlight/components’;
+import { Steps, Aside, Tabs, TabItem } from ‘@astrojs/starlight/components’;

 You need Docker and Docker Compose.
 Nothing else.
 No JDK, no database client, no external dependencies.